ssfsx17/fight-rpg/05-Rules.md

 ### 4. Status Phase

 All status conditions perform their stated effects, then their durations are decreased by 1.
 If this results in a duration of 0, then the status is removed.

+## Injuries

+When a fighter is at 10 or more damage, they are defeated, and can no longer participate in the fight.
+But, player-fighters as well as those of the same or higher strength can take injuries to keep fighting.
+One injury removes 1 damage, but **reserves** one skill point.
+Flexible pool must be spent on that skill, but the injury prevents a token from being gained.

+**Example:** "The Dragon" reaches 10 damage, and decides to take an injury to his Spirit skill.
+This decreases his damage to 9.
+However, he must now spend at least 1 Flexible Pool on his Spirit every round, and does not gain the first Complex Action token from such expenditure.

+The limit on injuries taken on a skill is equal to that skill's number.
+For example, with a Spirit skill of 4, a fighter cannot take more than 4 injuries to Spirit.

+## Chain Knockdowns

+When a fighter is forcibly moved in a direction, they will also bump into the first thing in the path.
+If the forced movement results in hitting something, then both the moved fighter and the other object take 1 additional damage.
+This can also result in a domino effect or bowling pins effect, with a chain of objects knocking each other over and proliferating that 1 point of damage.

+No fighter or object can take more than 1 damage a result of one incident of chain knockdowns, even if they end up being knocked into more than one other object during the incident.